 Pizza Pizza GP has the authority to manage the business and affairs of the Partnership, to make decisions regarding the business of the Partnership and to bind the Partnership in respect of any such decision.
 Pizza Pizza GP is required to exercise its powers and discharge its duties honestly, in good faith and in the best interests of the Partnership and to exercise the care, diligence and skill of a reasonably prudent person in comparable circumstances.
-The activities of the Partnership will be overseen by the Board of Directors of Pizza Pizza GP and by employees of the Partnership who will be specifically engaged for that purpose.
+The activities of the Partnership will be overseen by the Board of Directors of Pizza Pizza GP who will be specifically engaged for that purpose.